Independent language learning

 How will you know if you are making progress?

-- Maintain a language learning journal - you can track your progress.
+• Keep a language learning journal to track your progress.

-- After each activity: note what you still need to work on further and make yourself a commitment to do so.
+• After each activity, note what you still need to work on, and make yourself a commitment to do so.

-- Seek feedback from friends and/or your face-to-face partner.
+• Seek feedback from friends and/or language exchange partners.